mhwilder/tf-keras-gcloud-deployment/README.md

 # tf-keras-gcloud-deployment
-Training and deploying a tf.keras model using Google Cloud ML Engine
+Training and deploying a TensorFlow tf.keras model using Google Cloud ML Engine

 ## Introduction